Quickly learn the pros and cons of common handgun/pistol calibers.

 Mild in recoil, affordable for lots of training, and small enough to have a good-sized magazine (~17 for full-sized handguns).

 There’s a decently wide variety of weights.
-For plinking ammo I prefer 124gr over 115gr for slighly less snap.
+For plinking ammo, I prefer 124gr over 115gr for slightly less snap.

 Plenty of flavors of hollow-point self-defense ammo that are very effective (Best 9mm Ammo: Self-Defense & Range).

-And the caliber for the bulk of my recommends in Best Handguns for Beginners.
+And the caliber for the bulk of my recommendations in Best Handguns for Beginners.